oneSALTycracker/howto-bash-pavlovrcon/README.md

 #but it was not very detailed so here is how to do it. also i am very new to all this so if i could do something better please let me know

-#First be aware that connecting and disconnecting a lot can hurt server preformance
+#First be aware that connecting and disconnecting a lot can hurt server performance

 #first you need to make a shell script